RustedBytes/npm-audit-to-report/README.md

 # npm-audit-to-report

-A simple Go program that converts `audit.json` to an issue with Markdown
+A simple Go program that converts `security-audit.json` to `security-audit.md` so you can use it in CI pipeline.

 ## Install